saashub-it/qoq/packages/prettier-with-json-sort/README.md

 ## Rationale

-Beign tired of setting up [Prettier](https://www.npmjs.com/package/prettier) all over again for new projects I've created some base template.
+Beign tired of setting up [Prettier](https://www.npmjs.com/package/prettier) all over again for new projects, we created some base template.

 ## Install